kyverno/website/content/en/docs/Writing policies/verify-images.md

 * One or more image reference patterns to match
 * Common configuration attributes:
-  * required: enforces that all matching images are verified
+  * `required`: enforces that all matching images are verified
-  * mutateDigest: converts tags to digests for matching images
+  * `mutateDigest`: converts tags to digests for matching images
-  * verifyDigest: enforces that digests are used for matching images
+  * `verifyDigest`: enforces that digests are used for matching images
-  * repository: use a different repository for fetching signatures
+  * `repository`: use a different repository for fetching signatures
 * Zero or more __attestors__ which can be public keys, certificates, and keyless configuration attributes used to identify trust authorities
 * Zero or more [in-toto attestation](https://github.com/in-toto/attestation/blob/main/spec/README.md) __statements__ to be verified.
 If attestations are provided, at least one attestor is required.